fallen-icarus/cardano-loans/GettingStarted.md

 ## Applying Interest

 Applying interest to a loan requires:
-1. Calculate the invalid-hereafter slot number based on the next deadline (either compounding or expiration).
+1. Calculate the invalid-hereafter slot number based on the loan's expiration.
 1. Calculate the hash of the borrower's staking credential.
 2. Create the required spending script redeemer.
 3. Create the post-interest ActiveDatum for each payment made.